terceiro/debci/docs/HACKING.md

 $ ./bin/debci enqueue $PACKAGE
 ```

-If you think the web interface looks empty, it is because a single debci run
-does not provide enough data to work with.
-You might want to submit a few test
-jobs to make the web interface will look a lot nicer (it might take a while to
-process):

-    $ ./tools/gen-fake-data.sh

 ## debci web UI development

 ### Starting out

 If you are interested in working on the web UI, first make sure that you have
 a development environment setup and some test data.